 \subsection{Potential of interaction}

 We now consider the remaining part of the potential, that is the interaction term $V(X,\sig)$ between the scalar and the vector fields.
-Writing $V(X,\sig)$ explicitly in \eqref{eq:98} below, it becomes clear it is easier to minimize it together with the potential $V(X)$, which is done in prop. \ref{propinteract}.
+Writing $V(X,\sig)$ explicitly in \eqref{eq:98} below, it will become clear it is easier to minimize it together with the potential $V(X)$, which will be done in prop. \ref{propinteract}.

 Let

 denote the part of $E_{X\sig}$ in \eqref{eq:178-1} that does not depend on the covariant derivative of the fields.
 The potential of interaction is made of all the terms in the trace of $E^0_X+ E^0_\sig + E^0_{X\sig}$ and its square that depend on both $X$ and $\sig$.